marvyluvu/Starfield-WX/README.md

 - cycle LCD screens every few seconds (temperature, humidty, dew point)
 - computes dew risk catergory and updates the LED halo color

-how to flash
+## how to flash
-1. open firmware/starfield_wx.ino in the arduino uno
+1. open firmware/starfield_wx.ino in the arduino IDE
 2. select arduino uno as the board and choose the correct serial port
+3. Install these libraries (DHT11, NEOPIXELS, LIQUID CRYSTALS) - (see [Arduino Library Installation Guide](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/) to know how to install libraries)
-3. click upload.
+5. click upload.
-4. after reseting, the splash screen appears, then live readings start Feel free to tweak the threshold and LED colors to match your local climate and conditions
+6. after reseting, the splash screen appears, then live readings start Feel free to tweak the threshold and LED colors to match your local climate and conditions

 ##  8. Images